tbrowder/Raku-Advent/advent2022/tbrowder.md

   * Provide a cover and a title for each of the child articles

-See program `combine-pds.raku` for details, but the flow inside looks something like this:
+See program `combine-pdgs.raku` for details, but the flow inside looks something like this:

 ```raku
 use PDF::Lite;